Making the 2025 Rutherford Merlot – Winemaker Guide

 Use:

-• Go-Ferm or Flash™ during yeast rehydration
+• 5 grams Go-Ferm or Flash™ during yeast rehydration

 Color & body

-• Opti-Red at standard label rate
+• 5 grams Opti-Red at standard label rate

 • color stability